Alberto Santos-Dumont: Legacy and tributes

 On 25 July 1909, Louis Blériot crossed the English Channel, becoming a hero in France.
 In a letter, Santos-Dumont congratulated Blériot, his friend, with the following words: "This transformation of geography is a victory of air navigation over sea navigation.
 One day, perhaps, thanks to you, the airplane will cross the Atlantic".
 Blériot then replied, "I have done nothing but follow and imitate you.
 Your name to the aviators is a flag.
 You are our leader."
 Blériot's last project was named Santos-Dumont.
 Dias 2005 says that the inventor's influence was both in his aeronautical development and in advocating the public and personal use of aeronautics, whether through lighter or heavier-than-air.

 During his career, Santos-Dumont's image was printed on products, his Panama hat and collar were copied, his balloons were modelled as toys, and confectioners made cakes shaped like airships.
-The European and American media presented him as a "French aeronaut" or emphasized his French ancestry, while the Brazilian media reappropriated him as a Brazilian.
+The European and American media reappropriated him as a French, presenting him as a "French aeronaut" or emphasizing his French ancestry, while the Brazilian media emphasized his Brazilian roots and nationality.

+In 1904, renowned French jeweller Louis Cartier debuted the Santos-Dumont, a watch designed for the aviator himself.
+It was the first wristwatch the Maison made, and the collection retails to this day.